Featured Online Class on Short Forms

 There are many venues for publishing life stories written in under 1,000 words.
 We’ll become acquainted with them and some of the best of their material and then practice writing a sudden nonfiction story.

 Assignment: The instructor will offer exercises to choose from in writing a sudden non-fiction story.
-She will respond to everyone’s posted writing with suggestions for revision.
+She will respond to everyone’s posted writing with suggestions for future after class finishes revision.

 Week Five: A Short Study of Sudden or Flash Fiction

 There are many venues for publishing fictional stories written in under 1,000 words.
 Many them are biographical or take off from an incident or perception that is true.
 We’ll become acquainted with many inspiring flash fiction stories and practice one.